Last updated: November 30th, 2020

 Silhouette takes all the suitable technical and organisational measures to ensure that, by default, personal data is only processed to the extent strictly necessary for the business purpose in question.
 The measures taken by Silhouette relate to the quantity of the collected data, the scope of the processing as well as the storage limits and accessibility of the data.
 Through these measures, Silhouette ensures that personal data is made available by default only to a strictly limited and necessary number of persons.
 No other persons are granted access to personal data without the explicit consent of the data subject.
 Furthermore, Silhouette uses various safety mechanisms (back-ups, encryption) to secure its website and other systems.
 These are intended to provide your (personal) data with the greatest possible level of protection against loss, theft, destruction, unauthorised access, modification or distribution.

-We use links to the third party webpages on our website, which consist on the one hand of links to our long-term partners, and on the other, of links to social networks (e.g. Facebook, Twitter, Instagram, Pinterest).
-If you click on any of these links, you will be redirected directly to the relevant webpage.
+On our website, we use links to third-party sites.
+These include reference links that direct you to our permanent partners, as well as links to social networks such as Facebook, Instagram and YouTube.
+If you click on any of these links, you will be redirected directly to the relevant web page.
 The only data that the website operators will receive is that you have come via our website.
 We therefore refer you to the privacy policies of these websites.
-Please note, however, that if you do not want a particular social network to assign data collected via our website to your profile in that social network, you must log out before clicking on the link and accessing it.

 If you decide that we have infringed against incumbent data privacy laws, you have the right to file a complaint with the relevant national data protection authority.
-The requirements involved in lodging a complaint will depend on the specific national regulations governing the implementation of GDPR.
-However, we would request that you get in touch with us beforehand so that we can clear up any questions or problems.
+The requirements for such a complaint are based on § 24ff of the Austrian Data Protection Act (DSG).
+However, we encourage you to contact us before filing a complaint so that we can resolve any questions or problems.